 The student's transcript and degree certificate will indicate both major and minor completed at the time of graduation.
-For graduation, the student must obtain a cumulative GPA of at least 2.0 in all subjects related to the major, as per the approved study plan, as well as a cumulative GPA of 2.0 in subjects required for the selected Minor.
+For graduation, the student must obtain a cumulative GPA of at least 2.0 in all subjects related to the major and minor, as per the approved study plan in subjects required.